N1ckSL/DAW_Proiect/README.md

 # DAW_Proiect
-Project file are on Master branch
+Project files are on Master branch